chiselstrike/chiselstrike/docusaurus/docs/data-access.md

 :::note
 The `ChiselCursor` interface is still work-in-progress.
 For example, methods such as `skip()`,  `map()`, and `reduce()` are planned for future releases.
-Also, the current implementation of `filter()` takes either a _restriction object_ or a function predicate.
-Filtering using a restriction object is already quite efficient and done directly in the database.
+Also, the current implementation of `filter()` takes either a _restrictions object_ or a function predicate.
+Filtering using a restrictions object is already quite efficient and done directly in the database.
 Predicate filtering can be slower, as it's evaluated in TypeScript, but future releases of Chisel runtime will translate most TypeScript predicates to efficient database expressions.
 :::

 ### `filter`